Screenplay Readers Terms of Service

 We read every word of every line of every page.
 But that doesn’t mean you’ve communicated your point clearly.
 What you might think is 100% clear on your script page, in reality might not be clear at all to someone reading your script for the first time.
 A free redo or fixing of your coverage or notes is only warranted if we clearly did not provide what we promised on our website.

-You agree that we reserve the right to critique or not critique any particular aspect of your work.
+You agree when you order our service that we reserve the right to critique or not critique any particular aspect of your work.

 You understand that our scores, recommendations, and critiques will vary.